drvinceknight/pfm/book/tools-for-mathematics/09-differential-equations/how/main.md

 ## How to create a symbolic function

-To create a symbolic numerical function use `sympy.Function`.
+To create a symbolic function use `sympy.Function`.

 ````{tip}
 ```
-sympy.S("y")
+sympy.Function("y")
 ```
 ````